Skip to main content

 Biography

+I am the author of Trans Technologies (MIT Press, 2025).
 I conduct social computing research focused on envisioning and designing trans technologies, social media content moderation and marginalized populations, and changing identities on social media during life transitions.
-Much of my research has focused on transgender identities and experiences online and with social technologies, and my research goal is to impact technological inclusion of marginalized users.
 I am a recipient of a National Science Foundation CAREER award.

 Pronouns